35+ Nursing Interview Questions and Sample Answers

-After completing your Registered Nurse program (completed nursing school), passed the NCLEX exam, and received a state RN license to practice in the state, you’ll need to prepare for your nursing interview.
+Prepare for nursing interview questions.
+Completing your Registered Nurse program (completed nursing school).
+And passing the NCLEX exam.
+And received a state RN license to practice in the state.
+Comes preparing for your nursing interview.
 Interviewing with a hospital, private practice, or other surgical facilities that require on-staff Registered Nurses is relatively similar.

-The interview process may contain interview questions specific to the nurse practitioner role or nursing job you’ve applied to.
-Then at any point in the nursing interview, your interviewer or hiring manager may ask a behavioral question or behavioral interview questions.
-These are questions that have you share a stressful situation at work and how you were able to overcome or resolve it.
+The interview process may contain interview questions specific to the nurse practitioner role or nursing job.
+Your interviewer or hiring manager may ask a behavioral question or behavioral interview questions at any point in the nursing interview.
+These are questions that you have about a stressful situation at work and how you overcame or resolved it.

-It may be part of your job interview process to first take a phone interview with the hiring manager, nurse manager, recruiter, or interviewer.
-You should prepare for all of the following nursing interview questions whether it’s an in-person interview or phone interview.
+It may be part of your job interview process to take a phone interview with the hiring manager, nurse manager, recruiter, or interviewer.
+You should prepare for all the following nursing interview questions, whether it’s an in-person interview or a phone interview.

-Below are questions that may be asked in a nurse interview.
-These common interview questions should be studied and as a job candidate, a prepared answer should be studied in advance of the interview.
+Below are questions asked in a nursing interview.
+Study these common interview questions as a job candidate.
+Have a prepared answer.
+And practice in advance of an interview.

 Tell me about a time you had to deal with a difficult patient.